Lucifer79/sd-elasticsearch/README.md

 Configuration
 -------------

+No Elastic Search configuration required.

-Make sure the agent knows where to find your plugins:
+Just make sure the agent knows where to find your plugins:

 ```
 [Main]